arnitsinha/arnitsinha/README.md

 ## About Me

+- Currently studying abroad at the University of Technology, Sydney
-- 💼 Sophomore / Clarkson University
+- 💼 Junior / Clarkson University
 - 🌍 Based in Potsdam / NY

 ## What I Do